-Property Attributes Notes PoolName Alpha-numeric text (maximum 100 characters).
+Property Attributes Notes HostComputerID Unsigned integer (bigint).
 Mandatory.
 Database key.
+The identifier used in the source connection for the computer which is hosting the pool.
 Note: Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.
+NumberOfCores Fractional number (float).
+May be null.
+The number of cores available to this pool.
+NumberOfProcessors Fractional number (float).
+May be null.
+The number of processors available to this pool.